joseruiz1571/joseruiz1571/README.md

 - Advanced SOC 2 Auditing: Proven Strategies for Auditing the Security, Availability and Confidentiality TSCs
 - SOC 2 Compliance Essential Training
 - Cybersecurity Foundations: Governance, Risk, and Compliance (GRC)
-- Mental Health Awareness for Cybersecurity Professionals
 - Navigate SOC 2 Compliance in the Cloud
 - Introduction to AWS Threat Detection
 - Governance, Risk, and Compliance (GRC) for the Cloud-Native Revolution
 - Deep Dive into Open-Source Intelligence
-- CompTIA Data+ (DA0-001) Exam Tips
-- Develop Your Skills as a New Manager
 - Cyber Asset Management: Securing Digital Resources in the Modern Enterprise
 - Leveraging AI for Governance, Risk, and Compliance
 - Building a HIPAA Compliance Program